 The breadth of the definition at first glance suggests that a contracting authority needs to have the PQQ, ITT, terms and conditions of contract, specification and so on ready for publication electronically on day one.
 Obviously this is a step change in what has been common practice previously (ie, to prepare the procurement documents on a linear, “stage by stage”, basis) and has caused considerable concern amongst contracting authorities.
-Could a bidder make a procurement challenge merely on the basis that one of the procurement documents was not published electronically on day one?
+Could a procurement dispute be made by the bidder merely on the basis that one of the procurement documents was not published electronically on day one?
 How is it possible to publish documents in respect of a negotiated or competitive dialogue process where, by definition, the specification and terms and conditions will not even be known on day one?
 Clients have also flagged very legitimate concerns about confidentiality and security issues if full documentation such as specifications have to be published online with the OJEU.

 New CCS Guidance